ElectricOwl-E10/Fuwei-Li.github.io/index.md

 After graduation, I worked as a hardware engineer at <a href="https://www.shineyoung.com/" target="_blank"> Shenzhen Shineyoung New Energy Technology Co., Ltd.</a>.
 Due to my consistent delivery of high-quality work within deadlines, I was promoted to an important project team and received an A in my probationary evaluation.

-Due to our shared passion for power electronics and our future plans, my fiancée, Jie He, and I are applying full-time to the 2025FALL PhD program in the United States.
+Due to my passion for power electronics and future plans, I am applying full-time to the 2025FALL PhD program in the United States.

 Outside of academia, fitness, sea fishing and cooking are my hobbies, and I'm also an amateur DJ available for parties.